- Radio hour

 Implicit in each of these strategies is the potential of technology and best business practices to help leverage government transformation.
 Understanding this potential will be an undercurrent in the research we will sponsor.
 We are looking for proposals that will provide insights, best practices, and practical, actionable recommendations that will have lasting impact on how government works.

 We look forward to receiving proposals that continue our partnership with leading public management researchers.
-Our next deadlines are October 1, 2013; April 1, 2014; and October 1,2014.
+Our next deadlines are October 1, 2014, and April 1, 2015.